skanda-vijaykumar/temp--LLM-UI/README.md

 ## Gradio PDF Question-Answering Chatbot

+This is my very first RAG system I built.
+Simple PDF parsers chunked and stored in vector database then queried to get relevant info and response systhesis.

 **Key Functionality**
 - Ingests all PDF files from a specified directory using LangChain’s `DirectoryLoader` and `PyPDFLoader`
 - Splits each document into overlapping text chunks (`chunk_size=500`, `chunk_overlap=50`)